Harmando-cr/wordsearch/README.md

 ```bash
 node index.js
 ```
-this will run on port 3000.
+This will run on port 3000.

 The project has two endopoints

-first we have the service "/mutant/" where it is possible to detect if a matrix has more than one sequence of four letter, via HTTP POST with a Json which has the next format:
+First we have the service "/mutant/" where it is possible to detect if a matrix has more than one sequence of four letter, via HTTP POST with a Json which has the next format: